Here's what you can do to lower the chances of that happening.

-To keep contagious diseases at bay, start with basic hygiene:
+To keep contagious diseases at bay, the first step is prevention.

 - Don't share items like cups, spoons, forks, straws, towels, pillows, or toothbrushes.